MillHaus33/deepscribe-assessment/README.md

 ### Approach

-This application implements a **backend MVP** with a simple API endpoint that processes medical transcripts and returns matching clinical trials.
+This application implements a **full-stack solution** with an intuitive web interface and robust backend API.

+**Web Interface:** React-based UI with drag-and-drop file upload, real-time loading states, and comprehensive trial results display.
+Features responsive design with Tailwind CSS, error handling with dismissible messages, and "no results" states for better user experience.

 **LLM Extraction:** Uses OpenAI GPT-4o with structured outputs to extract patient profiles from transcripts.
 The LLM is prompted to identify demographics (age, sex), medical conditions, biomarkers (e.g., BRAF V600E), disease stage, performance status, and location.
 Zod schemas enforce runtime validation to ensure data integrity.

 **Clinical Trials Matching:** Queries the ClinicalTrials.gov API v2 with intelligent filtering.
 The query builder combines conditions and biomarkers into search terms, filters by recruiting status, and retrieves detailed trial information including eligibility criteria and locations.
+Unicode normalization ensures compatibility with LLM-generated text.

 **Architecture:** Modular design with clear separation of concerns - provider abstraction for LLM flexibility, business logic in extraction layer, and robust error handling with custom error types.
 TypeScript strict mode and comprehensive testing ensure production readiness.